Sar677/frameworkium-vagrant/README.md

 3. ``` git clone https://github.com/jvanderwee/bootstrapium-vagrant.git ```
 4. ``` cd bootstrapium-vagrant/ ```
 5. ``` vagrant up ``` (grab a coffee, this may take a short while)
+6. On the VM login as vagrant, password: vagrant
+7. Bootstrapium is ready for you in /usr/local/bootstrapium